 NASA / JPL-Caltech

 Dawn’s interplanetary trajectory (in blue).
 The dates in white show Dawn’s location every Sept.
 27, starting on Earth in 2007.
 Note that Earth returns to the same location, taking one year to complete each revolution around the sun.
 When Dawn is farther from the sun, it orbits more slowly, so the distance from one Sept.
 27 to the next is shorter.
 In addition to seeing Dawn’s progress on this figure on previous anniversaries of launch, we have seen it other times as well, most recently in May.
-(This graphic also will be at a Dawn flight team celebration this afternoon, but it will be in a form that is much more transitory and delectable, although perhaps not much more nutritious, than the way it is displayed here.)

 In addition to orbits being characterized by shape, or equivalently by the amount of flattening (that is, the deviation from being a perfect circle), and by size, they may be described in part by how they are oriented in space.
 Using the bias of terrestrial astronomers, the plane of Earth’s orbit around the sun (known as the ecliptic) is a good reference.
 Other planets and interplanetary spacecraft may travel in orbits that are tipped at some angle to that.
 The angle between the ecliptic and the plane of another body’s orbit around the sun is the inclination of that orbit.
 Vesta and Ceres do not orbit the sun in the same plane that Earth does, and Dawn must match its orbit to that of its targets.
 (The major planets orbit closer to the ecliptic, and part of the arduousness of Dawn’s journey has been changing the inclination of its orbit, an energetically expensive task.)